mako-framework/docs/04_databases_sql/04_migrations.md

 ```
 {.language-none}

 The generated migration will contain a skeleton class with two methods, `up` and `down`.
-The database connection manager is available in both methods using the `$this->database` property.

 ```
 <?php